vahidirn/laravel-filter-query-neo4j/readme.md

 # Usage

-Basic usage is to add the trait to a Model class and configure filterQueryNeo fields.
+Basic usage is to add the trait to a Model class and configure filterQuery fields.

 ```
-use VahidIrn\FilterQueryNeo\FilterQueryNeo;
+use VahidIrn\FilterQuery\FilterQuery;

 class User extends Model
 {
-  use \VahidIrn\FilterQueryNeo\FilterQueryNeoTrait;
+  use \VahidIrn\FilterQuery\FilterQueryTrait;

-  protected $filterQueryNeo = [
+  protected $filterQuery = [
-    'name' => FilterQueryNeo::String,
+    'name' => FilterQuery::String,
-    'email' => FilterQueryNeo::String
+    'email' => FilterQuery::String
   ];
 }